 Pictured above is a sheepadoodle from Feathers And Fleece Farm

 photo courtesy of the Tanner family.

-The Newfkom is a non drooling, non shedding Newfoundland hybrid
+The Newfkom TM is a non drooling, non shedding Newfoundland hybrid

 Take me straight to the Newfoundland Komondor hybrids page